jonescompneurolab/hnn-core/doc/contributing.md

     - Note: You do **not** need to run the `git clone` command listed in the Install guide, since you already did this above in step 5.
-    - The fact that you included the `--editable` flag means that your fork's code has been installed "live" to your Python environment.
-This means that if you make a code change to a file, save that file, then start a new Python process, your code changes will have already taken effect.
+    - The fact that you included the `--editable` flag means that your fork's code has been installed to your Python environment in a live, "editable" state.
+What this means that if you make a code change to a file, save that file, then start a new Python process, your code changes will *immediately* take effect.
 This is true even if you switch between `git` branches or commits.
-In other words, you do not need to reinstall using `pip` when you change versions of your code.
+In other words, you do *not* need to reinstall using `pip` when you change versions of your code.
 The only exceptions to this are if you're changing the NEURON MOD files, our package dependencies, our package's "entry points", or if your installation had an error.
     - It is recommended, but not required, that you follow the additional instructions required for MPI installation, if you are on a supported platform (i.e. MacOS, Linux, and Windows using "Windows Subsystem for Linux").